 Letting your debt payments snowball

-In the debt snowball method, you concentrate on paying off your account with the lowest balance first, and make only minimum payments on all of the others.
+In the debt snowball method, you concentrate on paying off your account with the lowest balance first, and only pay the minimum monthly payments on the others.

 Once you've disposed of the smallest debt, you move on to the one with the next smallest balance.
 You work your way up (snowball your way) to tackling your biggest and baddest debts.

-This method allows you to start with relatively modest wins and build up your confidence, which can be very helpful if you have debt fatigue or need a boost of motivation.
+This method allows you to start with relatively quick wins and build up your confidence, which can be very helpful if you have debt fatigue or need to recharge your motivation.

 You might be able to dump your first debt in just a couple of months, which can make your feel really good about yourself.
 (Way to go!)
 But you might be vulnerable to big interest charges on the other accounts.